PKBeam/AMWin-RP/README.md

 Builds can be found [here](https://github.com/PKBeam/AMWin-RP/releases).

 ### Which release do I use?
-Pick x64 on ARM64 based on what processor your PC has.
+Pick x64 or ARM64 based on what processor your PC has.
 Then there are two files to choose from: the standard one and one marked as `NoRuntime`.

 If in doubt, use the unlabelled release (i.e. the one without `NoRuntime`).